The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Comments

-This question aims more towards excluding certain choices.
-The conjecture indeed doesn't hold for every Finsler mass even when only fillings with disks are allowed.
-To see this, consider the cone $C \defl N \cone \curr{S^1}$ as a current in $\cR_2(E(S^1))$, where $N \in E(S^1)$ is the central function with $N \equiv \frac{\pi}{2}$. $C$ is a properly oriented Lipschitz disk that contains all the functions $f \in E(S^1)$ of the form
+Gromov's filling area conjecture, as stated in the introduction, is formulated for the inscribed Riemannian Finsler volume, for the natural reason that it is the largest such volume, as stated in Proposition~\ref{lem:masslem}.
+For certain alternative choices of volume, the conjecture fails to hold.
+To illustrate this, consider the cone $C \defl N \cone \curr{\bS^1}$ as a current in $\cR_2(E(\bS^1))$, where $N = \frac{\pi}{2} \in E(\bS^1)$ is the constant function.
+The current $C$ is an oriented Lipschitz disk that contains all the functions $f \in E(\bS^1)$ of the form